||Office of Traffic Safety Grant Kickoff Announcement

 ||Riverside County Sheriff’s Department

-The Jurupa Valley Sheriff’s Station – City of Jurupa Valley Receives OTS Traffic Education and Enforcement Grant
+The Jurupa Valley Sheriff’s Station- City of Norco was awarded a Traffic Education and Enforcement Grant From the OTS

 - Creating “Hot Sheets” identifying repeat DUI offenders.